North Carolina

 State and Local Taxes

-In this state, organizations that have received recognition of federal income tax exemption are also exempt from the state income tax.
+In this state, organizations that have received federal income tax exemption are also exempt from the state income tax.
 However, to receive this exemption, organizations must complete a North Carolina Department of Revenue questionnaire which will result in the determination of the organization’s tax status.
 The exemption is not automatic.
-Note that, although an organization may be exempt, if it has unrelated business taxable income (UBTI) that is subject to federal taxation, that UBTI also may be subject to state income tax.
-[N.C.G.S. § 105-130.11.]
-Additionally, you may wish to consult with an accountant or attorney to confirm whether applying for sales and use tax and property tax exemption would be appropriate for your organization.
-For more information regarding these taxes, please see the North Carolina Department of Revenue website.
+Note that, although an organization may be exempt, if it has unrelated business taxable income (UBTI) that is subject to federal taxation, that UBTI may be subject to state income tax.1 Consult with an accountant or attorney to confirm.

 Corporate Income Tax Statute